xdividr/dreamcloud-docs/source/dreamcompute/gettingstarted/password-reset.rst

 * Go to the `DreamCompute <https://panel.dreamhost.com/dreamcompute>`_ page in the control panel.
-* Click the "Login Details" button and then the "Reset My Password" button.
+* Click the "Reset My Password" link under your Tenant ID and Username.
 * Your new password will be displayed at the top of the page.
 Please note that a may take a few minutes for the change to take affect.